Ask your plant question

 There is also a White Bird of Paradise

-Native to South Africa, the plant grows in clumps to about four feet tall in an expanding cluster.
-It is related to the banana and the traveler's tree.
+Native to South Africa, the orange bird grows in clumps to about four feet tall in an expanding cluster.
+It is related to the Banana and the Traveler's tree.
 Compare the flowers and note the similarity

 Starting with a young plant (3-gallon pot) it may take 3-5 years before the first blooming.
 Thereafter, blooming improves yearly